jcaillon/valet/libraries.d/config.md

 #### VALET_CONFIG_STARTUP_PROFILING

 If true, will enable debug mode with profiling for valet ON STARTUP.
+It must defined outside the config file (in your `~/.bashrc` or exporting before running valet).
 This is intended for Valet developers to debug the startup of Valet.
 To debug your commands, use the -x option.

 #### VALET_CONFIG_STARTUP_PROFILING_FILE

 The path to the file in which to write the profiling information for the startup of Valet.
+It must defined outside the config file (in your `~/.bashrc` or exporting before running valet).
 Defaults to the `~/valet-profiler-{PID}.txt` file.

 <!-- END -->